All posts

 Is Thailand a restricted jurisdiction for US banking?

-No. Thailand is classified as standard risk by most US fintechs.
-Thai nationals face the same application process as founders from the UK, Australia, or Canada.
-There is no enhanced due diligence or country-specific blocking for Thai applicants at Mercury, Wise, or Relay.
+No. Most US fintechs classify Thailand as standard risk.
+You go through the same application as someone from the UK or Canada.
+No enhanced due diligence, no country-specific blocks at Mercury, Wise, or Relay.

 Do I pay Thai tax on my US LLC income?

-If you are a Thai tax resident (180+ days in Thailand) and remit LLC income to Thailand, yes.
-Since January 1, 2024, Thailand taxes foreign-sourced income that is remitted to Thailand, regardless of when it was earned.
-Income kept in the US is not currently subject to Thai tax.
+If you're a Thai tax resident (180+ days in Thailand) and remit LLC income to Thailand, yes.
+Since January 1, 2024, Thailand taxes foreign-sourced income remitted to Thailand regardless of when it was earned.
+Income kept in the US is not currently taxed by Thailand.

 Can I avoid Thai tax by keeping income in the US?